nogibjj/IDS706_Week6_KM632/README.md

 In this lab, I perform little more complex SQL queries on data stored in MySQL.

-First, I generated fake data from Faker library ans stored them into 3 different tables.
+First, I generated fake data from Faker library and stored them into 3 different tables.

 ![Alt Text](images/3.png)